 3. Use a HIPAA Fax Disclaimer

 Every time you fax a document containing PHI, you are required by HIPAA to use a fax disclaimer with the approved statement warning against unauthorized access.
 This document informs the receiver that incoming faxes contain personal information that is not to be distributed or disclosed without permission.
+This disclaimer is usually a part of the Business Associate Agreement between parties.

 There is no official checklist on what information should be included in the disclaimer.
 Based on HIPAA fax regulations, make sure you mention the: